hightechu/hightechu-discord-bot/GETTING_STARTED.md

 Note: You will want to turn off the `worker` dyno when you are not using your Discord Bot.
 A free account has 550 free dyno hours each month, therefore use your hours appropriately.

-- [ ] Enable Automatic Deploys.
+- [ ] Enable Automatic Deployments.
 For more information, visit "[Automatic deploys](https://devcenter.heroku.com/articles/github-integration#automatic-deploys)".
 - [ ] Deploy the `main` Branch Manually.
 For more information, visit "[Manual deploys](https://devcenter.heroku.com/articles/github-integration#manual-deploys)".

 Note: The `worker` dyno will be re-deployed every time the `main` branch is updated.
 Therefore, check that your app runs locally before merging your working branch into the `main` branch.